Debts Unsettled - Hollis Oliver - E-Book

 He entered the bus station, approached a ticket window, and got directions to a phone store, which was only blocks away.

 Cell phone purchased, he approached a taxi driver.
-“Hey, I need to buy a van.
-Any used car lots nearby?”
+Using the same gruff voice he used behind concrete walls, said, “Hey, taxi man.
+I need to buy a van.
+Any used car dealers nearby?”

 The driver asked in an accent Daniel couldn’t place.
 “How new do you want?”

-Daniel shook his head.
-“I don’t care, as long as it runs well.”
+Daniel shook his head, and said in the same gruff voice, “I don’t care, as long as it runs well.”

 The taxi driver pushed back his faded Seattle Mariners baseball cap.
 “My uncle has business on 82nd Avenue.
 I’ll take you there.
 He can help you.”

 Daniel climbed in the back.
+His behind-the-concrete-walls voice was still there.
 “Lead the way… and stop at a Wells Fargo Bank.”

 “I know of one.”